ion-vortex/engine/readme 2.md

 ## 📜  License

-Project Oxide source code is released under the **GNU Affero General Public License (AGPL)** (see `LICENSE`).
-**Synty Assets** included in this repository are subject to Synty's proprietary license and are NOT covered by AGPL.
-You must comply with Synty's terms for any use, distribution, or modification of these assets.
-Each third‑party library retains its own license as declared by vcpkg.
+Project Oxide is released under the **BSD 2‑Clause** license (see `LICENSE`), plus each third‑party library retains its own license as declared by vcpkg.

 ---